aptarus/promClientPhp/README.md

 This library allows users to record and export stats about a program in a way that [Prometheus](https://prometheus.io/) can make use of.
-Statistics are stored locally in the filesystem; no additional service is required to record the statistics.
+Statistics are stored locally in the filesystem using sqlite; no additional service is required to record the statistics.

+Note that this is likely only really useful for a PHP site with low usage.
+Once you get more than a 2 or 3 QPS you're likely looking at needing a different library for this.

 ## Install